Alexander Reid Ross: "The Multipolar Spin"

 In 2018, Ross published an article title "The Multipolar Spin: how fascists operationalize left-wing resentment" in the Southern Poverty Law Center's (SPLC) blog Hatewatch.
 After receiving complaints, the article was taken down and an apology was extended to "those who believe they have been falsely described" as "white supremacists, fascists, and/or anti-Semites".

-According to the SPLC's statement, "neither we nor the article's author intended to make any such accusations" and the article was only intended to show "that individuals on the left share some policy views with respect to multipolarism that are also held by the far right and/or appear on far-right media and conferences advocating them".
-The article described links from members and media of the far-right and the Russian sphere of influence to those the left.
+According to the SPLC, "neither we nor the article's author intended to make any such accusations" and the article was only intended to show "that individuals on the left share some policy views with respect to multipolarism that are also held by the far right and/or appear on far-right media and conferences advocating them".
+The article described links from members and media of the far-right and the Russian sphere of influence to those on the left.
 Among those discussed was Max Blumenthal, a former AlterNet senior writer, whom Ross argues has used the guise of anti-imperialism to align with Russian and Syrian interests.
 Blumenthal strenuously opposed these statements and brought his concerns to the SPLC.

 The article was the third in a series.
 The first two titles were "The Internet Research Agency: behind the shadowy network that meddled in the 2016 Elections" and "The far-right influence in pro-Kremlin media and political networks".
 After the retraction of the third entry, the first two were also removed.